|

 Conclusion

-The sage remains a crucial presence in human thought life, constantly questioning the assumptions that shape our view of that which matters.
-Through careful analysis, the thinker helps clarify the standards and concepts that guide people and populations. |
+The philosopher remains a vital figure in human thought life, constantly probing the premises that shape our view of what matters.
+Through critical examination, the sage helps make clear the standards and ideas that guide people and societies. |

 |